chiedo/presentations/docs/a-primer-on-web3.md

 ---

-## **Maybe it doesn't.
-Unless** 🤷
+## **It matters if** 🤷

 - You want to own your data instead of Meta and Google.
-- You want to control your money instead of the government and banks (eg. 2008 and now) where the banks profit from your money while the gov devalues it via inflation
+- You want to control your money instead of the government and banks (eg. 2008) where the banks use our money to centralize their profits but socialize their losses.
+And the US government inflates our dollar
 - You value competition over monopolies that result from the centralized aggregation of power
 - You like the idea of widely available opportunities regardless of where you live in the world
 - Or if you just happen to think freedom is a cool concept